remaro-network/KD-YOLOX-ViT/README.md

 python3 tools/train.py -f exps/default/yolox_nano.py -b 8 -c datasets/COCO/weight/yolox_nano.pth --fp16 --logger wandb
 ```

-During the Student training, the model saves the augmented images, launch the Teacher inference, save and load the FPN logits, calculate the $L_{soft}$, and finally add the $L_{soft}$ to the $L_{hard}$.
+During the Student training, the model saves the augmented images, launches the Teacher inference, saves and loads the FPN logits, calculates the $L_{soft}$, and finally adds the $L_{soft}$ to the $L_{hard}$.

-However, because of the online Teacher inference, the training can take lot of time.
-For instance for the [SWDD](https://zenodo.org/records/10528135) dataset recquires one week for training 300 epochs on a single GPU Geforce RTX 3070 Ti.
+However, the training can take much time because of the online teacher inference.
+For instance, the [SWDD](https://zenodo.org/records/10528135) dataset requires one week to train 300 epochs on a single GPU Geforce RTX 3070 Ti.

 ### Offline Knowledge Distillation
-Because of the time consuming for online Knowledge Distillation, we also proposed an offline version which drastically reduce the training time.
-The aim of the Offline Knowledge Distillation is to disable the online data augmentation, and train the Student using the dataset.
+Because of the time-consuming nature of online Knowledge Distillation, we also proposed an offline version, which drastically reduces training time.
+The Offline Knowledge Distillation aims to disable online data augmentation and train Students to use the dataset.
 However, the Teacher can still be trained using online data augmentation.
-The offline Knowledge Distillation workflow is detailled below.
+The offline Knowledge Distillation workflow is detailed below.

 ![Online KD](images/Offline-KD.png "Online KD")
 1. The first steps *Train Teacher*, and *Save teacher weights* use the same command as for Online Knowledge Distillation